justkawal/excel/README.md

 ## Features coming in next version
 On-going implementation for future:
 - Formulas
-- Font Family
-- Text Size
-- Italic
-- Underline
+- Password Protection
-- Bold
+- Conversion to PDF

 ## Help us to keep going.